 Most of the Outer Hebrides is comprised of Lewisian gneiss, the name being derived from the isle of Lewis.
 The Lewisian gneisses represent the oldest rocks in Britain and date back to around 3000 million years ago.
-These rocks which were mostly granite-like in origin, have experienced numerous upheavals in the Earth’s crust or ‘mountain building events’, that have deformed and metamorphosed the rocks.
+These rocks, which were mostly granite-like in origin, have experienced numerous upheavals in the Earth’s crust or ‘mountain building events’.
+These processes deformed and metamorphosed the rocks.
 Lewisian gneiss also occurs on Raasay, Skye, Rum, Coll, Tiree and Iona.

 The ancient Lewisian Gneiss also encompasses rocks such as quartzites, marbles, graphitic schists and amphibolites, which are thought to be originally sedimentary and volcanic rocks.

 On Skye, Rum and Raasay there are layers of red Torridonian sandstones, which were laid down in ancient river systems some 1000 million years ago.
-Also on Skye, there is a variety of rocks deposited in a shallow sea between around 550 and 450 million years ago, during the Cambrian and Ordovician periods, including pure white beach sands in which sand worms burrowed, and marine limestones.
+Also on Skye, there are a variety of rocks deposited in a shallow sea between around 550 and 450 million years ago, during the Cambrian and Ordovician periods.
+These include pure white beach sands in which sand worms burrowed, as well as marine limestones.

-Around Stornoway and on Raasay, Skye Eigg and Rum, there occur sedimentary rocks representative of all three geological periods in the Mesozoic Era, the Triassic, Jurassic and Cretaceous.
+Around Stornoway and on Raasay, Skye Eigg and Rum, sedimentary rocks occur that are representative of all three geological periods in the Mesozoic Era: the Triassic, Jurassic and Cretaceous.
 Deposited either by rivers or in shallow marine conditions, these rocks tell us much about western Scotland between 245 and 90 million years ago.

 The remains of volcanic complexes on Rum and Skye, which include lavas, and igneous intrusions, date from an intense period of volcanic activity along the western margin of Scotland.
-This represents the time when north-west Europe was being split from North America, with the formation of the North Atlantic.
+This represents the time when north-west Europe began to split from North America, with the formation of the North Atlantic.

 The region is particularly noted for its heavily ice-scoured landscapes and exceptionally well-developed machair, sand dunes, sandy beaches and inter-tidal sandflats.